-- When sewing denim choose a seam that suits the style and weight of denim you are using.
-It could be a graded seam or a bound seam or a run and fell seam.
-There is an option of using a serger or a zigzag stitch to stop fraying.
+- SEAMS - When sewing denim, choose a seam that suits the style and weight of the denim you are using.
+It could be a graded seam or a bound seam or a flat fell seam.
+Lengthen the stitch to 3.0.

-- Top stitching on the outside is very effective but you will need the right cotton for that effect and may need to change your needle for one with a bigger eye.
+- DECORATIVE STITCHING - Top stitching on the outside is very effective but you will need the right cotton for that effect and may need to change your needle for one with a bigger eye.
 Going over seams twice will add strength to the garment.
 Use a topstitching thread or upholstery thread which is strengthened and thicker.

-- PRESSING - It is vital to press a lot as you sew denim.
+- PRESSING - It is vital to press the fabric a lot as you sew denim.
 Press with a steam iron to really get the seams flattened.
 This will make all the difference to the finished garment.

-- Another tip for the thicker parts of the garment is to cut the facings out of a lighter fabric.
+- FACINGS - Another tip for the thicker parts of the garment is to cut the facings out of a lighter fabric.
 This way they sit better on the edge of the neckline or sleeve edge and are not so bulky to sew.
 (How to sew facings)

-- PRESSER FEET - Finally, check your machine can cope with the extra weight of denim.
+- PRESSER FEET - Finally, check your machine can cope with the extra weight of sewing denim.
 It needs to have a strong metal frame.
-There are also different foot options like the jean’s presser foot or a roller foot.
+There are also different foot options like the jean’s presser foot, walking foot or a roller foot.
 If you are going to sew a lot of denim this could be a great option to help the sewing process.

 Something old, something new, something borrowed and something blue.

 Sewing Denim….old but making things that are new, borrowed for its durable designs and definitely blue.

 Now you know all about sewing denim, check out these other fabrics listed alphabetically.